pirogoeth/integrity/README.md

 ==========
 * * *

-This is my fork of the [Integrity][Integrity CI server], with some extra additions that I deemed necessary to have in the project.
+This is my fork of the [Integrity CI Server][Integrity], with some extra additions that I deemed necessary to have in the project.